 - Toggle the Block unknown callers button to enable the feature.

 Now, you won’t have to worry about frustrating notifications clogging up your phone screen.

 Robocalls are bigger than ever

 While the pandemic ground many sectors to a screeching halt, scammers are flourishing.
-This is probably because consumer and business use of voice calls tripled during the pandemic since everyone is at home.
-Actually, the use of voice calls increased by 184%, according to Hiya’s report.
+This is probably because consumer and business use of voice calls tripled since many were at home during the pandemic.
+The use of voice calls increased by 184%, according to Hiya’s report.